The 7 Best Places to Travel Alone in 2020

 Which Country Will be Your Next Solo Travel Destination?

 Our list of the best places to travel alone are safe, budget-friendly, have interesting attractions and excursions, and minimal language barriers.
-There is no good reason not to travel solo in the new year.
-Challenge yourself to travel alone.
-Feed your desire to explore more and experience a new culture.
-Broaden your knowledge of the other side of the world.
-Make new friends in a new city that you have never visited before.
-Finally, surprise yourself by actually really liking solo traveling!
+Traveling solo can be transformative, so challenge yourself to travel alone, feed your desire to explore more and experience a new culture, broaden your knowledge of the other side of the world and make new friends in a new city that you have never visited before.
+You might surprise yourself.

 - Best Digital Nomad Destinations in 2020